CobeyH/BlockPush/README.md

 See the Github issues tagged with "Future Work" for future plans.
 There are many ways to improve the look and feel of the game if more time were invested.

 A special thanks to everyone at GainPlay involved with this assignment.
 I had fun building this project and look forward to continuing my work with Unity in the future.
+This project took roughly 15-20 hours to complete.
+I completed most of the main features on the first day and then slowly worked on enhancements and minor issues over the next few days.